Us or Else

-Us or Else is the fourth extended play (EP) by American hip hop recording artist T.I.
+Us or Else is the fourth extended play (EP) by American rapper T.I.
 It was released through Tidal on September 23, 2016, by Grand Hustle Records and Roc Nation.
 The EP features guest appearances from Quavo, Meek Mill, RaRa, Big K.R.I.T. and Killer Mike, as well as production handled by Mars of 1500 or Nothin' and Mike & Keys, among others.
 The EP serves as the prequel to his long play (LP) record, titled Us or Else: Letter to the System, which was released in December 2016.

 Background

 On July 22, 2016, during an interview with Ebro in the Morning on Hot 97, T.I. announced an EP, titled Us or Else.
 The EP was described to "be aimed at supporting the #BlackLivesMatter movement, and will speak explicitly about the twisted road race relations took in America to arrive at its current precarious state."
 The EP is also in response to the turmoil caused by the injustices going on in America, namely police brutality following the deaths of Philando Castile and Alton Sterling.

 T.I. said he was "compelled" to write the EP "after the repeated deaths of unarmed black citizens at the hands of police."
 T.I. has said that he is "late to the party" when it comes to what he calls "revolutionary art": "You know Common and Outkast and Public Enemy and KRS-One and Lupe [Fiasco] and Kendrick [Lamar] -- those are the ones.
 I am just the supporting cast in this particular genre.
 I felt like more people who stand in my position should be saying something.
 It seems like the people who have the broad audiences ...
 I guess for protection of their own success or legacy or brand, they chose not to say anything, and that it was I felt I didn't want to do."